ZIFODS/Open_ChemSearch/README.md

 Get error messages after the test related to GPU is normalñ if a computer without a CUDA-compatible GPU is being used.

 Cupy may give errors.
 Using environment.yml cupy 13.0 is installed.
 However you must make sure that it matches the version of cuda installed on the computer.
 More detailed on [Cupy](https://cupy.dev/).

+Not change the directory to execute the tests.
+Remain in OpenChemsearch main folder.

 ## Usage